VIA-Lab-Pitt/vWells/README.md

 # Running from Source (Full Program)

-The full Treetrack program — including creating and editing segmentations — runs from the Python source. `tt_Main.py` is the full segmentation editor; `tt_Viewer.py` is the read-only viewer (the same tool packaged as the standalone app above).
+The full software — including creating and editing segmentations — runs from the Python source. `tt_Main.py` is the full segmentation editor; `tt_Viewer.py` is the read-only viewer (the same tool packaged as the standalone app above).

 ## Installing the libraries

-Treetrack runs on Python 3.
+vWells software runs on Python 3.
 Install the dependencies with:

 ```bash
 pip install -r requirements.txt